 Introduction

-When combined with modern pre-trip inspection DVIR software, the BIT inspection and maintenance record becomes easier to complete, store, and retrieve — reducing compliance risk and administrative burden.
+Here's the reality: Most fleets we work with are still using paper forms, and they're losing hours every week to manual data entry, lost paperwork, and stressful DOT audits.
+When combined with modern pre-trip inspection DVIR software, the BIT inspection and maintenance record becomes easier to complete, store, and retrieve—reducing compliance risk and cutting administrative time by 80%.

 This article explains what the BIT Program inspection and maintenance record form is, why it matters, what it includes, and how fleets can manage it more effectively.